Results on the regularity of square-free monomial ideals: Introduction

 Upper bounds are most interesting when compared with lower bounds, and while hypergraph matchings do not in general seem to give any upper bound for regularity, a related notion will give a lower bound.
 We call a collection $\{E_{1},\dots,E_{\ell}\}$ of edges in $\H$ an \textit{induced matching} if they form a matching in $\H$ (i.e., they are pairwise disjoint), and they are exactly the edges of the induced subhypergraph of $\H$ over the vertices contained in $\bigcup_{i=1}^{\ell}E_{i}$.
 The \textit{induced matching number} of $\H$, denoted by $\indmatch(\H)$, is the maximum size of an induced matching in $\H$.
 The following was proved in \cite[Theorem 6.5]{Ha/VanTuyl:2008} for properly connected simple hypergraphs, and was extended to all simple hypergraphs in \cite[Corollary 3.9]{Morey/Villarreal:2012}: \begin{thm} \emph{\cite[Theorem 6.5]{Ha/VanTuyl:2008}\cite[Corollary 3.9]{Morey/Villarreal:2012}} Let $\H$ be a simple hypergraph with edge ideal $I\subseteq R$, and let $\{E_{1},\dots,E_{\ell}\}$ be an induced matching in $\H$.
-Then $\reg(R/I)\geq\sum_{i=1}^{\ell}\left(\left|E_{i}\right|-1\right)$. \end{thm} For comparison, we restate in a form parallel to Theorem \ref{intro.thm.collage-uniform}: \begin{thm} Let $\H$ be a simple $d$-uniform hypergraph with edge ideal $I\subseteq R$.
+Then $\reg(R/I)\geq\sum_{i=1}^{\ell}\left(\left|E_{i}\right|-1\right)$. \end{thm} For ease of comparison with the upper bound of Theorem \ref{intro.thm.collage-uniform}, we restate Theorem \ref{intro.thm.lb} in the case where $\H$ is uniform: \begin{thm} Let $\H$ be a simple $d$-uniform hypergraph with edge ideal $I\subseteq R$.
 Then $\reg(R/I)\ge(d-1)\indmatch(\H).$ \end{thm} A second goal of this note is to describe the regularity of \emph{vertex-decomposable }graphs, a class of graphs that has garnered considerable recent attention \cite{VanTuyl:2009,Woodroofe:2009a}.
 In particular, the quotient ring associated to the edge ideal of a vertex-decomposable graph or hypergraph is sequentially Cohen-Macaulay \cite{Bjorner/Wachs:1997}.
 We give a recursive formula to compute regularity of any vertex-decomposable hypergraph: \begin{thm} Let $\H$ be a vertex-decomposable simple hypergraph with edge ideal $I\subseteq R$, and with $v$ the initial vertex in the shedding order.
 Then $\reg(R/I)=\max\left\{ \reg(I:v)+1,\reg(I,v)\right\} .$ \end{thm} We will actually prove a slightly more general (if somewhat technical) result, which weakens the vertex-decomposability condition to a sequentially Cohen-Macaulay condition on the vertex deletion subcomplex.
 We state this precisely as Theorem~\ref{thm:vd.reg.generalized} below.